dboca/devinstall/README.md

 ## Usage

-When you install the gem, the installer automaticaly create an executable named pkg-tool.
+When you install the gem, the installer automaticaly install a program named pkg-tool.
-All the actions you can do via this tool.
+All the actions can be done via this tool.

 The general command line syntax is: